A Case for Sustainable Theme Parks Beyond COVID-19

 Inputs from the theme park app tied together with data from video footage from across the park can help personalize the theme park experience over time.
 It could also meet the needs that are more important to visitor satisfaction, health, and loyalty, reassuring them of safe and minimal-infection enjoyment.

 Author: Bijlani Vinod Anand is a thought leader in Data Science, Artificial Intelligence and Internet-of-Things.
-He is currently leading the AI and IoT Practice at Hewlett Packard Enterprise in Singapore.
-He has contributed to the design and implementation of Smart City projects, and established intelligent public transportation and traffic ecosystems in India, Singapore and US.
+He has contributed to the design and implementation of Smart City projects, and established intelligent public transportation and traffic ecosystems in India, Singapore, and the US.
 Vinod is a distinguished inventor with multiple patents in advanced technologies.
 He envisions a radically safer, healthier and more sustainable planet with the advent of Industry 4.0.
 For more details on Vinod’s professional background, please refer to - www.vinodbijlani.me